Table of Contents:

 Caterina’s fascination with online communities began as a teenager in the 1980s.
 Back then, the internet was like a gathering of ham radio enthusiasts who were tuning in and out of each others’ conversations.
 Caterina had dabbled with computers and early chat rooms.
 But what hooked her was a long-distance connection around a shared passion.

-HOFFMAN: We asked Caterina to select her favorite passages from Jorge Luis Borges, and you can find them on our website, Masters of Scale dot com.
-But if you have no familiarity with Borges — you’re not alone.
+HOFFMAN: If you have no familiarity with Borges, you’re not alone.
 In fact, you’re in the majority.
 It’s the Borges fans who are more likely to feel alone, which is exactly what drew Caterina to a primitive chat room of fellow fans.

 All of these people who were intelligent, interesting, fascinating, liked the same things that I did that didn’t live in Morris County, New Jersey were suddenly people that I could be in touch with.